-Eating more fiber can provide extra health benefits, such as low blood pressure and low LDL-cholesterol.
-Also known as the “bad” cholesterol (1).
+Eating more fiber can provide extra health benefits, such as low blood pressure and low LDL-cholesterol (1).

 Scientists examined 252 women for a 20-month period.
-They found that each 1 extra gram of fiber per 1000 kcal can reduce body weight by 0.25 kg.
-Most importantly it can reduce body fat by 0.25% (1).
+They found that each 1 extra gram of fiber per 1000 kcal can reduce body weight and body fat percentage by 0.25% (1).

 Fiber in a banana helps you live longer

-Furthermore, every extra 200 grams of fruit intake per day, meant 15% less risk to die early (1).
-Some fruits had a greater effect on lowering the risk of dying early though.
+Furthermore, a 2017 study, that analyzed data from over 2 million people, found significantly reduced mortality risk, for people who consumed more fruits.
+Every extra 200g of fruit intake per day, meant 15% less risk to die early (1).
+Some fruits, such as apples, pears, berries, oranges, mandarins, lemons, and bananas, had a greater effect on lowering the risk of dying early, though.

-Another study found that elderly with cardiovascular diseases, who consumed more than 210 grams of fruit daily had a significantly lower risk of premature death.
-By about 40%.
+Another study found that elderly with cardiovascular diseases, who consumed more than 210g of fruit daily had a significantly lower risk of premature death by about 40%.

-Another UK study found the same.
-Consuming 7 portions of fruit daily reduced the risk of dying from cardiovascular diseases by 43%.
-Compared to eating only 2.5 portions of fruit per day.
+Another UK study found that consuming 7 portions of fruits daily reduced the risk of dying from cardiovascular diseases by 43% as compared to eating only 2.5 portions of fruits per day.